definitely246/guard/README.md

 I'll be watching you... *stalker face*

-This is a package utilized by asset pipeline to allow us to store common event classes here and also a couple of tests.
+This is a package utilized by codesleeve\asset-pipeline to allow us to store common event classes here and also a couple of tests.
 For the most part we rely heavily on [Lurker](https://github.com/henrikbjorn/Lurker).

 You need paths to watch (these should exist...)